Tony Briffa (politician): Marriage

 Legal issues presented by Briffa's non-specific birth certificate meant that she could not lawfully marry in Australia until late 2017.
 On 27 September 2013, Tony Briffa married Manja Sommeling in Dunedin, New Zealand.
 Intersex Human Rights Australia notes:

 Tony was born in Victoria with Partial Androgen Insensitivity Syndrome (PAIS), one of many intersex variations, and Tony's birth certificate does not state a sex.
 Marriage in Australia is currently only permissible between a man and a woman, and Tony is not eligible.

 Tony is able to marry in New Zealand because legislation providing marriage equality was passed earlier this year.
 Tony has had to declare an "indeterminate" gender for the purposes of today's marriage.

+Recognition

+Tony Briffa was recognized for her instrumental role in the passing of legislative protections for intersex people in medical settings in debates in the State of Victoria in February 2026.